catchupTJC/catchuptjc.github.io/_posts/2020-07-11-(SG)Reassessing Value.md

 Today, we may also pursue worldly recognitions.
 If God has blessed us with the ability, then go get our diplomas, degrees, masters, doctorates!
 But let us not be in the state where we think that these in themselves are of huge value, or that we should set our entire lives around them and boast about it.
 “Just because I’m a PhD, I’m more valuable than a Masters,” or “Just because I have a degree, I have less value than others.”
 If we think like that, we have attributed the wrong concept of value.
 Paul had these, but they were rubbish to him.
 As far as we are concerned, let us not be superior just because we have.
 Likewise, let us not feel inferior just because we do not have.

-The biblical characters who had some achievements in the secular sense; Daniel, Joseph; did not politic their way up.
-They did not strife in any way to get up there.
+The biblical characters who had some achievements in the secular sense - Daniel, Joseph - did not politic their way up.
+They did not strive in any way to get up there.
 They stepped on nobody to get up there, it was God who placed them there.
 When God placed them there, there was a very clear role God wanted them to play, and they played the role faithfully.
 So, the value is not in the title and status in itself.
 Our value is in the fact that we are children of God.
 This is what we need to understand when we attribute values.
 As we raise our children, inculcate the right values in them.
 For all the children listening to this sermon, do not tell your parents that Dn Shee said that we don’t have to study so hard.
 Do the best that God has given you and use it to serve the Lord — that is where value is.
 Value is not the status in itself and we need not get offended when people do not recognise it.

 What truly is our value?
 We turn to 1 Corinthians 6:20;